BuildingSync/schema/docs/developer_resources.md

 - **style**: Changes that don't affect the meaning of code (e.g. whitespace)
 - **test**: Adding or correcting tests

-`scope` is optional, and should indicate the general area of the application affected.
+`scope` is optional for commit messages, and should indicate the general area of the application affected.

 `description` is a short description of the changes in imperative present tense (such as “add function to _”, not “added function”)

-Branches should be named as `<type>/<scope>`, where `scope` is the general scope affected, or if creating a feature branch, a shortened name of the feature being added.
+Branches should be named as `[optional issue number -]<type>/<scope>`, where `scope` is the general scope affected, or if creating a feature branch, a shortened name of the feature being added.
 If `scope` is more than one word, it should be separated by dashes.

+Pull Request titles should follow the format `[# optional issue number] <type>[( optional scope )]: <description>`, following the same conventions as commit messages.

 Commit examples: